Lin Zhu vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Lin Zhu vs. Xiyu Wang Trends and Insights

-- In her 47 matches over the past year across all court surfaces, Zhu has played an average of 21.2 games.
+- Zhu has played 47 matches over the past 12 months across all court surfaces, and 21.2 games per match.

-- On hard courts, Zhu has played 38 matches over the past 12 months, totaling 21.5 games per match while winning 51.5% of games.
+- Through 38 matches over the past 12 months on hard courts, Zhu has played 21.5 games per match and won 51.5% of them.

-- Wang is averaging 23.7 games per match and 9.8 games per set through 26 matches on hard courts in the past 12 months.
+- Through 26 matches on hard courts in the past year, Wang has averaged 23.7 games per match and 9.8 games per set, winning 50.0% of those games.

-- In three matches against each other, Zhu has beaten Wang two times.
-Zhu claimed their most recent match 6-4, 6-2 on July 25, 2023 in the BNP Paribas Poland Open Round of 32.
+- In three head-to-head matches, Zhu has defeated Wang two times.
+Zhu won their most recent match 6-4, 6-2 on July 25, 2023 in the BNP Paribas Poland Open Round of 32.

-- In seven total sets against one another, Zhu has clinched four, while Wang has claimed three.
+- Zhu and Wang have played seven total sets, with Zhu securing four of them and Wang three.

-- Zhu has beaten Wang in 32 of 59 total games between them, good for a 54.2% win rate.

-- Wang and Zhu have matched up three times, and they have averaged 19.7 games and 2.3 sets per match.
+- Zhu and Wang have squared off three times, averaging 19.7 games and 2.3 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.